Individual Interdisciplinary PhD

 If you are not currently an MSU student

-As the IIP is a program that requires identifying faculty advisors within the various disciplines, it is suggested that any applicant interested in the IIP who is not an MSU student apply and attend MSU as a non-degree seeking graduate student.
+As the IIP that requires identifying and working closely with faculty advisors within the various disciplines, it is suggested that any applicant interested in the IIP who is not an MSU student consider applying and attending MSU as a non-degree seeking graduate student.
 This will allow you to become more familiar with the faculty within the departments and develop the necessary proposal.

 The Graduate School at Montana State is dedicated to helping students secure funding during their time at MSU.
 Some resources the certificate program and Graduate School offer include:

 Within the Individual Interdisciplinary program, many graduate research assistantships are available.
 Some of the GRA research sources include state, farm commodity groups and federal grants.